NavSainiUofT/React-Bootstrap-Ecommerce-Store-App-Pokemon/README.md

 ### Overall this project was super fun and I learned a lot about ReactJS ###
 *Disclaimer, this is NOT a real store! this is a mock project.
-I do not own any rights to the Pokemon franchise all rights go to Nintendo Pokemon.
+I do not own any rights to the Pokemon franchise all rights go to Nintendo Pokemon